Sex Offenders Register in Victoria

 The Sex Offenders Register in Victoria is governed by the Sex Offenders Registration Act 2004.
 The register contains information about people (registrable offenders) who have committed certain sex offences (registrable offences).
+This article outlines the law surrounding the Sex Offenders Register in Victoria.

 The purpose of the register is to:

-- reduce the chances of a person re-offending
+- reduce the chances of them re-offending

 - help police investigate any future offences

-Class 1 offences include:
+Class 1 sex offences

 - sexual penetration of a child